Affinity is a fellowship of Churches, evangelical Agencies and Christians.

-The Autumn 2014 issue of our In Touch newsletter is now available online.
+The Spring 2015 issue of our In Touch newsletter is now available online.
 This edition includes articles on a new church plant for central London, an evangelical adoption agency, a report on the recent Affinity Theological Study Conference, a reminder of the important ministry of books and news of forthcoming conferences and publications.

 An online journal of evangelical theology published by the Theological Team.